Particular/docs.particular.net/nservicebus/gateway/multi-site-deployments.md

 ## Configuration and code

-When you configure the client endpoint, make sure that the [Message Owner](/nservicebus/messaging/message-owner.md) has been configured so that the relevant message types go to the gateway's input queue.
+When configuring the client endpoint, ensure the [Message Owner](/nservicebus/messaging/message-owner.md) has been configured so that the relevant message types go to the gateway's input queue.

 To send a message to a remote site, use the `SendToSites` API call, as shown: